What is a Consent Management Platform (CPM)?

 A Consent Management Platform (CMP) is a software solution that helps you collect and manage personal information and consents in line with data protection laws and regulations like the EU’s GDPR, California’s CCPA, or Brazil’s LGPD.

-It enables you to gain insight into the personal data lifecycle from the moment of opt-in to the data removal enabling you to track, monitor, and respond to the data subject’s request and consent preferences.
+It enables you to gain insight into the personal data lifecycle from the moment of opt-in to the data removal, allowing you to track, monitor, and respond to the data subject’s request and consent preferences.

 The CMP also allows you to centrally manage notices and propagate them to all consent collection channels.

-Although there are several consent management platforms on the market, there are a lot of different concepts and designs.
+Although there are several consent management platforms on the market, there are a lot of different concepts.

-Make sure you choose the one that will be a proper fit, especially when it comes to integration with your front-end consent collection channels (website, mobile apps, CRM systems, or marketing platforms).
+Make sure you choose the one that will be a proper fit, especially when integrating your front-end consent collection channels (website, mobile apps, CRM systems, or marketing platforms).

-CMP will also provide a clear view of activities so you can demonstrate compliance for any data subject on any level at any time.
+CMP will also provide a clear view of activities so that you can demonstrate compliance for any data subject, on any level, at any time.

 Consent management design

-In today’s world of omnichannel marketing, we often collect consents through multiple customer-facing channels, including websites, mobile apps, user profiles, contact centers, and points of sale.
+In today’s world of omnichannel marketing, we often collect consent through multiple customer-facing channels, including websites, mobile apps, user profiles, contact centers, and points of sale.

 Consent management design should include all customer-facing channels to ensure that the processing of personal data is always in line with the data subject’s preferences.
 They are called consent collection points.

-Once consents are collected, they should be stored in a central consent repository.
-Consent repository should be designed as a secure database and a single source of truth for all data processing based on data subject consent.
+Once consent is collected, it should be stored in a central consent repository.
+The consent repository should be designed as a secure database and a single source of truth for all data processing based on data subject consent.